 The Outlander PHEV has been fitted with an Acoustic Vehicle Alerting System (AVAS) which activates when the vehicle is being driven in EV mode at less than 22mph.
 This is an audible warning sound to alert pedestrians of the vehicle’s presence.

 The engine operates under any scenario where the EV system requires additional support.
 It can be used in order to provide power to the battery, which then drives the wheels (Series Hybrid mode) or to power the wheels directly when the battery is empty (Parallel Hybrid mode).

-For more information on the different driving modes please vist the PHEV explore page
+For more information on the different driving modes please vist the PHEV Overview page

 Q: In the event of an accident is there any danger of electrocution?

 No, the PHEV is fitted with a circuit breaker that cuts all power from the drive battery in the event of the vehicle detecting a serious collision.
 Power is cut from the battery if the Supplemental Restraint System (SRS) deploys, therefore, averting any danger of electrocution.

 Q: Is my PHEV exempt from the London Congestion Charge?

 With CO2 emissions of just 40g/km* the Outlander PHEV is exempt from the London Congestion Charge.
 However, you do need to register for exemption and there is a £10 fee for this.
 Go to the following web address for more details about how to do this. www.tfl.gov.uk/modes/driving/congestion-charge